BrunoCandia/Docker-Flow-Client/README.md

 ### Production Single-Container deployments flow

-1-Push code to github
+1. Push code to github
-2-Travis automatically pulls repo
+2. Travis automatically pulls repo
-3-Travis builds an image, tests code
+3. Travis builds an image, tests code
-4-Travis pushes code to AWS EB
+4. Travis pushes code to AWS EB
-5-EB builds image and deploys it
+5. EB builds image and deploys it

 ### Fix error "An attempt was made to access a socket in a way forbidden by its access permissions."